Kyoto Tea Country

 Parking

-・Please inform the temple if bus parking is required.
+-Please inform the temple in advance if a parking space for your bus is required.